10+ Awesome Things to Do in Munduk, Bali

 Is Munduk worth visiting

-They are fast becoming the go-to places to escape the crowded coastline and Munduk sure is a hidden gem that should be on your Bali bucket list!
+They are fast becoming the go-to places to escape the crowded coastline, and Munduk sure is a hidden gem that should be on your Bali bucket list!

 Final thoughts on what to do in Munduk

-My decision to visit Munduk was a last-minute one.
 I had no expectations and no plan.
-I wanted to get away from the business of Bali that I’d come to resent.
+I wanted to get away from the chaos of Bali that I’d come to resent.

 Looking for more Indonesia travel information?
 Check out my other posts!